 The veins in the legs contain valves that prevent blood from flowing backward.
 Venous insufficiency involves these valves not functioning effectively.
 As a result, the veins no longer transport enough blood to the heart.

-When a person has venous insufficiency, blood becomes trapped in the soft tissues of the lower legs and ankles.
+When a person has venous insufficiency, blood becomes trapped in the soft tissues of the lower legs, ankles, and feet, causing swelling.
 A person may also have:

 • skin ulcers